 Monterey-Salinas Transit's financial position continues to be strong, but world-wide economic realities have forced the agency in recent years to reduce spending and increase revenues through cutting bus services and staffing and raising fares.
-Financial planning is based on the assumption of steady ridership patterns, continuation of the bus acquisition and replacement program, and extraordinary capital requirements associated with the JAZZ Bus Rapid Transit project and the need for additional bus maintenance and storage capacity.
-Without a local sales tax to support its bus operations and capital projects, Monterey-Salinas Transit's financial position will continue to be subject to state and federal actions related to increases or decreases in transportation funding as well as the ability of the California legislature and the US Congress to adopt annual budgets promptly and effectively.
+Financial planning is based on the assumption of steady ridership patterns, continuation of the bus acquisition and replacement program, and extraordinary capital requirements associated with a robust vehicle replacement program and the need for additional bus maintenance and storage capacity.
+Without a local sales tax to support its bus operations and capital projects, Monterey-Salinas Transit's financial position would continue to be subject to state and federal actions related to increases or decreases in transportation funding as well as the ability of the California legislature and the US Congress to adopt annual budgets promptly and effectively.
+Fortunately, in November of 2014, the voters of Monterey County overwhelmingly approved Measure Q -- a 1/8% sales tax to support MST's transit operating and capital needs for the next 15 years.